List of operations conducted by Delta Force: Further operations in Afghanistan

-Following the drawdown of troops from Iraq and the surge of troops to Afghanistan in 2008 and 2009, Delta Force returned to conducting operations in Afghanistan, apparently the country was divided with DEVGRU having responsibility for operations in the north and east of Afghanistan, whilst Delta had the south and west of the country.
-During the night of July 20, 2011, information provided by a high valued detainee alleged that there was a foreign fighter staging area in southeast Paktika Province that was facilitated by the Haqqani Network, A squadron supported by Rangers and Afghan SOF elements were inserted by the 160th SOAR into the mountainous region of Sar Rowzah District.
-They were immediately engaged by insurgents that were heavily armed with DShK HMGs and RPGs, during that night's fighting, approximately 30 insurgents were killed, as the sun rose, dozens of remaining insurgents who had been hiding in bunkers and caves became visible, an armed UAV, AH-6s and DAPs flew in close air support, as did ground attack aircraft.
-Fighting continued into a second day as bunkers and fighting positions were systematically cleared, some with then-recently issued Mk14 Antistructural Grenades, an estimated 80 to 100 Haqqani and foreign fighters were killed in the two-day battle, a Delta Force Master Sergeant was killed by insurgent small arms fire late in the battle, it was one of Delta's largest operations in the war.
+Following the drawdown of troops from Iraq and the surge of troops to Afghanistan in 2008 and 2009, Delta Force returned to conducting operations in Afghanistan.
+DEVGRU had responsibility for operations in the north and east of Afghanistan, while Delta had the south and west of the country.
+During the night of 20 July 2011, information provided by a high valued detainee alleged that there was a foreign fighter staging area in southeast Paktika Province that was facilitated by the Haqqani Network.

+A squadron supported by Rangers and Afghan SOF elements were inserted by the 160th SOAR into the mountainous region of Sar Rowzah District.
+They were immediately engaged by insurgents, heavily armed with DShK HMGs and RPGs.
+During that night's fighting, approximately 30 insurgents were killed.
+As the sun rose, dozens of remaining insurgents who had been hiding in bunkers and caves became visible.
+An armed UAV, AH-6s and DAPs flew in close air support, as did ground attack aircraft.

+Fighting continued into a second day as bunkers and fighting positions were systematically cleared, some with then-recently issued Mk14 Antistructural Grenades.
+An estimated 80 to 100 Haqqani and foreign fighters were killed in the two-day battle.
+A Delta Force Master Sergeant was killed by insurgent small arms fire late in the battle.
+It was one of Delta's largest operations in the war.

 Prisoner Exchange for Bowe Bergdahl

-On May 31, 2014, Army prisoner of war Bowe Bergdahl was handed over to Delta Force operators in exchange for five Guantanamo Bay detainees in Afghanistan.
-Bergdahl was captured by the Taliban on June 30, 2009.
+On 31 May 2014, Army prisoner of war Bowe Bergdahl was handed over to Delta Force operators in exchange for five Guantanamo Bay detainees in Afghanistan.
+Bergdahl was captured by the Taliban on 30 June 2009.